97jaz/hamt/README.md

   assocs : (listof pair?) = null
 ```

-Creates an HAMT that is initialized with the contents of `assocs`.
+Creates a HAMT that is initialized with the contents of `assocs`.
 In
 each element of `assocs`, the `car` is a key, and the `cdr` is the
 corresponding value.
 The mappings are added to the table in the order
 they appear in the argument list, so later mappings can hide earlier
 ones if the `key`s are equal.

-`make-hamt` creates an HAMT where the keys are compared with `equal?`,
+`make-hamt` creates a HAMT where the keys are compared with `equal?`,
-`make-hamteqv` creates an HAMT where the keys are compared with `eqv?`,
+`make-hamteqv` creates a HAMT where the keys are compared with `eqv?`,
-and `make-hamteq` creates an HAMT where the keys are compared with
+and `make-hamteq` creates a HAMT where the keys are compared with `eq?`.
-`eq?`.

 ```racket
 (hamt-set hamt key v) -> hamt?